DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 ## Business Problem

-Our application is centered CO2 consumption data that is uploaded by the user.
+Our application is centeredaround CO2 consumption data that is uploaded by the user.
 Once the upload is final it must be approved.
-An upload is also known as "Import".
-An import consits of the following two entities (1 Header - N Consumptions):
+First then it appears in the final destination table that holds the accumulated CO2 consumption per year.
+Importing consumption data consists of two parts:
 * Import Header

   The header summarizes an import.
 It contains important general importing and approving details such as user and timestamps.
 Business rules enforce consistency e.g. an approving user must be stored if the state is approved.
 One tracks the current state of the import which has the following state model: